ibm-cloud-docs/vmwaresolutions/services/addingzertodr.md

 {{site.data.keyword.attribute-definition-list}}

-# Zerto on IBM Cloud overview
+# Zerto on {{site.data.keyword.cloud_notm}} overview
 {: #addingzertodr}

-Zerto on {{site.data.keyword.cloud_notm}} integrates replication and disaster recovery capabilities into the deployment offerings to protect and recover data in your VMware® virtual environment on {{site.data.keyword.cloud}}.
-Zerto on IBM Cloud is a non-IBM product that is offered under terms and conditions from Zerto, not IBM.
+Zerto on {{site.data.keyword.cloud}} integrates replication and disaster recovery capabilities into the deployment offerings to protect and recover data in your VMware® virtual environment on {{site.data.keyword.cloud}}.
+Zerto on {{site.data.keyword.cloud_notm}} is a non-IBM product that is offered under terms and conditions from Zerto, not IBM.

 Zerto is supported on VMware vCenter Server® instances that meet the following requirements: